logo

 The Associate of Arts in Cultural Studies at UCCI offers an academic journey into the vibrant histories, traditions, and contemporary cultural dynamics of the Cayman Islands, the Caribbean, and beyond.
 This interdisciplinary programme equips students with critical thinking, analytical, and creative skills, preparing them for careers in media, heritage management, advocacy, and the creative industries.

-With a strong academic foundation, graduates can seamlessly transition into bachelor’s degree programs in the humanities, cultural studies, communication, or other related fields.
+With a strong academic foundation, graduates can seamlessly transition into bachelor’s degree programmes in the humanities, cultural studies, communication, or other related fields.

 Key Facts about the Programme